 DC Fast Charging stations typically require membership in some sort of payment plan.
 Use PlugShare to find out which payment plans you need for the Fast Chargers along your route.

-Tesla owners either have free unlimited for life Supercharging, or automatic membership into their pay-as-you-go plan once you use a certain number of charges per year.
+Tesla owners either have free unlimited for life Supercharging, or automatic membership into their pay-as-you-go plan.

 PLEASE be considerate of others when you use Fast Chargers.
 They are still in limited supply.
 Please only fill up enough to get to your destination or next charging stop (plus a safety buffer).
 DO NOT charge to 100% full unless you really really have to.
 All EVs charge much more slowly for the last 10%-20% of the battery capacity, so you are only slowing yourself down if you do this.
 And PLEASE don't park your car at a fast charging slot after charging is complete.

 For trip planning purposes, I like to give myself about a 1/3 buffer for unexpected headwinds, bad weather, spirited driving, etc. So if my next leg is going to be 150 miles of freeway driving, I like to charge my car to 200 miles at a minimum.
 If you're in the desert heading west and likely to hit severe headwinds, increase the buffer accordingly.

 There are several quick one page guides that have been written on how to minimize your charge time while on the road.
 Here are some EV specific ones:

 There is another type of charger you can charge at with the right adapter.

 Tesla has spent years installing and building a proprietary charging network at restaurants, hotels and businesses.
 As of 2020, they have about 4,000 locations that can provide (usually) free charging at a 40 amp or more charge rate.
 In addition, many Tesla owners will have installed a Tesla specific charger in their houses.